rainingmp3/bldc-motor-pid/README.md

 Q,R are the weight parameters for the error and input cost of the motor, respectively.
 After that, the lowest-valued coefficients give rise to the next population, their values are crossed and subjected to random mutations.
 The algorithm has 30 representatives in one generation and is repeated for up to 30 generations.

-To control the motor to achieve this, a PID controller was created; this controller was further optimized by a genetic algorithm; later, input disturbances in the form of additional torque were added to the system.
-### Complete simulink model:

 ![alt text](Images/image-13.png)

 ### Results